decentraland/common-contracts/README.md

 They provide a way for users to enjoy "gasless" transactions by just signing the data of the transaction they want to execute and letting a relayer, which is the one that ends up paying the fees, to execute it.

-### ContractNonceVerifiable, SignerNonceVerifiable, AssetNonceVerifiable
+### ContractIndexVerifiable, SignerIndexVerifiable, AssetIndexVerifiable

 Allows signatures to be invalidated on 3 different levels.
 Contract, Signer and Asset levels.

-The contract should be queried for the current nonces on each level and use those nonces to create a signature.
+The contract should be queried for the current verification indexes on each level and use those verification indexes to create a signature.

-When the signatures are recovered, they have to be verified with these nonces.
+When the signatures are recovered, they have to be verified with these verification indexes.

 They can be updated in order to invalidate signatures that were created with previous values.